When you’re looking for ways to make some extra money, sometimes the simple solutions are best.

 Does it Hurt to Donate Plasma?

 Melissa pointed out a few key differences between donating blood and donating plasma.
 “1) The plasmapheresis needle is much larger than the whole blood donation needle.
 2) During blood plasma donation, blood cells are returned to your body once the plasma has been separated and the very last rotation includes a saline return.
-3) It’s a longer process, including about 4-5 rotations of draw, return, rest, taking approximately 30-45 minutes.”
+3) It’s a longer process, including about 4-5 rotations of draw, return, rest, taking approximately 30-45 minutes in total.”

 What is the Physical Impact of Donating Plasma?

-If you’ve ever donated blood, you know that it can make you a little lightheaded or dizzy after the donation.
+If you’ve ever donated blood, you know that it can make you a little lightheaded or dizzy after the plasma donation.
 The workers are usually quick to encourage you to sit down for a few minutes.

 When I asked Melissa about the physical impact of donating plasma she said that she did experience a temporary decrease in energy.
 She said, “My husband also donated less frequently than I did, and he didn’t see the major loss of energy.
 I also have a single scar on each arm from the needles.
 It doesn’t look like needle tracks, but I notice them.”